somnath090/somnath090/README.md

-Find WI123 replace with ${#Project#hotelCode} in the below JSON and JSON minify below JSON and
+Find WI123 replace with ${#Project#hotelCode} in the below JSON JSON minify below JSON
 Find " replace with \"
 {
   "messageTimestamp": "2025-01-23T16:28:10.086Z",